tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 and by limiting the ability to correlate client IP addresses with query contents.
 Specifically, the goal for client queries is to achieve the following properties:

-1. Eavesdroppers on the local network or elsewhere on the path can not learn the names being queried by the client or the answers being returned by the resolver.
+1. Eavesdroppers on the local network or elsewhere on the path cannot learn the names being queried by the client or the answers being returned by the resolver.